coderrio/Coderr.Documentation/docs/client/libraries/aspnet/index.md

 The library contains a custom error page which can be activated (and shown) when an exception is caught.

-To activate it add the following code:
+To activate, add the following code:

 ```csharp
 var provider = new VirtualPathProviderBasedGenerator("~/Errors/");